 Western Power Distribution asked us to help improve communication with its 8 million customers during domestic power cuts.
-We worked closely with the client to design and build a power cut reporting mobile app.
-We also produced an application for support staff to manage incoming reports as well as communicate with consumers directly via the app's text messaging feature.
+We worked closely with the company to design and build a power cut-reporting mobile app, as well as an application for their support staff to manage incoming reports and help them communicate with consumers directly via the app's text messaging feature.

 Users with specific and crucial power needs can sign up to a Priority Services Register, through the app.